 - Complete a year-long intercalated Study Abroad programme during Year Three.
 This is not accredited and does not contribute to your overall degree grade.
-(Students are strongly advised not to attempt to undertake both an intercalated and integrated study abroad programme).

 - Study at a leading university - Warwick partners with universities in more than 40 countries, one of whom may accept you on an intercalated year; or take up an integrated place at Monash University.

 - Deepen your knowledge, broaden your learning - study away from Warwick and engage with inspiring course content and teaching methods.
 You can explore Monash's modules (units) here.

 - Develop your personal strengths - living abroad requires you to get organised, be proactive, and grasp opportunity.
 Raise your confidence and push the boundaries of your student experience.

 - Immerse yourself in a new culture - fancy a change of scenery from the West Midlands?
 Take in the food, lifestyle, and atmosphere of a new culture.
 Monash students will live in one of the Pacific's great cities, either Melbourne (Australia), or Kuala Lumpur (Malaysia).

 - Travel - take the chance to discover new landscapes and cities across the world.
 Meet new people and make unforgettable memories.

 | Monash Melbourne, Australia

 | Monash Kuala Lumpur, Malaysia